 Global Connections Experience

-Global Scholars also must participate in at least one international experience, ideally by studying abroad for a semester in one of the many dozens of programs approved by OWU and located throughout the world.
+Global Scholars are required to study abroad for a semester in one of the many dozens of programs approved by OWU and located throughout the world.
 While some study abroad experiences might include an internship component, Global Scholars are also encouraged to engage in internationally-focused activities (internships, volunteering, etc.) in and around the Columbus metropolitan area.

 All Global Scholars will complete a faculty-supervised thesis in their senior year.
 Some students will choose to fulfill this requirement by enrolling in a capstone course within their major; others may work independently with a Global Studies Institute faculty member of their choice.
 Towards the end of their senior year, Global Scholars will come together in a special seminar to share their research projects with one another.
 By bringing together all Global Scholars, the capstone will emphasize and benefit from their multiple disciplinary approaches.